stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

   6. Click **Add Step** and  create the first step of `aws:executeAutomation` Action type with StepName `PlaybookGatherAppResourcesCanaryCloudWatchAlarm`

-  7. Specify `Playbook-GatherAppResources-Canary-CloudWatchAlarm` as the **Document name** under Inputs, and under **Additional inputs** specify `RuntimeParameters` with `AlarmARN:'{{AlarmARN}}'` as it's value ( refer to screenshot below ) This defines that in this step we will be executing the `Gather-Resources` playbook we created which takes input of the CloudWatch AlarmARN and returns the list of related resources.
+  7. Specify `Playbook-Gather-Resources` as the **Document name** under Inputs, and under **Additional inputs** specify `RuntimeParameters` with `AlarmARN:'{{AlarmARN}}'` as it's value ( refer to screenshot below ) This defines that in this step we will be executing the `Gather-Resources` playbook we created which takes input of the CloudWatch AlarmARN and returns the list of related resources.

   ![Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-create-automation-parameter-input-2-step1.png)